rootsdev/polygenea/docs/serialization.md

 Because it is a directed acyclic graph, there are not cyclic dependencies to resolve.
 Because the graph is generally quite shallow with a small branching factor there isn't even much to worry about as far as scaling and caching goes.
-It fits easily in a relational database (with the possible exception of Citation nodes), in a NoSQL database, or in just about any other data store desired.
+It fits easily in a relational database (with the possible exception of BibItem nodes), in a NoSQL database, or in just about any other data store desired.
 Even simple append-only files can store the data correctly if not in an efficient way for querying later.